XavierGeerinck/roadwork-old/README.md

     * TODO: Only allow access to a specific resource (example: a user can only delete his/her own user object)
           * Probably by checking the user_id in a table and matching it to the current user
           * Will need user support in this lib then (atleast basic user support?)
+          * current thinking: add dynamic role ($owner, ...)
+          * TODO: The validateFunction should check for the role == $owner, and should then check if the user_id == the current logged in user
+    * TODO: Include the user functionality in the library (or maybe a separate library?)
 * General Priority
     * TODO: Create option to get relations until a specified level (example 3)
     * TODO: Advanced filters